 Juwenalia, the students' festival, occurs late May or early June.
 Wianki, the summer solstice festival, takes place mid-July.
 Concerts and performances are hosted at various venues, and visitors will have no shortage of entertainment to choose from when they travel during this time.

-What to Do in Warsaw During Summer
+What to Do During Summer

 Warsaw is a green city, and its parks and gardens offer a serene escape from the noise and activity of the urban landscape.